zzzprojects/EntityFramework-Extensions/docs/pages/api/options-column-expression.md

 {% endhighlight %}

 ## Ignore On Merge Update Expresssion
-Allow you to set the SqlBulkCopyOptions to use when a strategy with the SqlBulkCopy is selected.
+Gets or sets columns to skip when the merge execute the update part.

 ### Example
 {% highlight csharp %}